About What We Do

 One of the most heart wrenching consequences of the self inflicted wounds of several poor performing African States is the lack of access by the children to decent basic education.
 Few elites who can afford to send their children to private schools do so because the vast majority of the public schools are an eye sore.
 Many of the leaders of these failed and failing nations of sub-Saharan Africa devote all their energy to sharing the "national cake" derived, for example from fossil fuels, e.g. oil, and other natural resources.

-Rather than focusing on the "common good" for their populations, the leaders of these nations have presided over the meltdown of virtually all the social institutions in their nations.
-Arguably, the most heart-wrenching of the shenanigans of these woeful leaders is the total collapse of the educational systems in these nations.
+Rather than focusing on the "common good" for their populations, the leaders of these nations have presided over the meltdown of virtually all the social institutions including education in their nations.

 At the core, the PACAW, Inc. mode of operation is local community based and community driven development.
 The school teachers, Parent-Teacher-Association and community leaders decide what they need to provide decent basic education for the children.
-We partner with them to achieve their goals and also help them with capacity building.
+We partner with them to achieve their goals.

 We strongly support quality early basic education, especially mathematics and science including computer science.
 In addition, we teach civics lessons beginning in primary six.
 We discuss some of the most fundamental questions in life that the sages, great thinkers, and great leaders of nations have pondered for millennia.